Knock laziness out of your teenager: When you are at home because it is your day off, what are things that your teenager does?

 Focus on supporting your teen’s activity.
 If they have new skills or project that they are working on, support them at all cost.

-Teens are very sensitive.
-With just simple harsh words you can make their feelings crumble.
+Teens are very sensitive with just simple bad words you can make their feelings crumble.

 If they are starting something support them.
 Tell him/her that they are doing great and they must continue it.
-Get them the needed resources so they can be further motivated to complete.
+Get them the need resources so they can be further motivated to complete.

 Your support means a lot to your teenager.
 It is their extrinsic motivation to start something and will help in your journey to knock laziness out of your teenager.